lxc0205/Hyper-CURD/README.md

 # Hyper-CURD

 This is the code of Hyper-CURD.
-Only for experiment for personal use.
+Only for personal use.

 ## Dependencies